 Your marketing team should have a consistent working definition for product testimonials.
 This helps avoid two mistakes when using them in marketing campaigns.
 First, you won’t underestimate their potential conversion impact.
 Second, you won’t ascribe outsized persuasion powers to them, either.

 #1 What are product testimonials?

 - Digital Assets.
 An authentic testimonial should be treated like other brand assets.
 Store it in a content library alongside images, fonts, and templates, where it can be shared, and its usage tracked.

 - Social proofs.
 The best testimonials exert influence on the reader, consciously and subconsciously.
 They make the reader conform or want to conform.
 Robert Cialdini explains this herd mentality at length in his book, Influence.

 - Insurance policies.
 A quality testimonial will not compensate for a product’s failure.
 It can, however, act as a deterrent to blame shifting and second guessing among colleagues.
 How?
 By not overpromising but still making a reasonable claim.
 This helps risk-averse prospects stand by their decisions when scrutinized.

 - Guideposts.
 An artfully placed testimonial keeps prospects from getting lost while doing research.
-Yes, this is necessary because of the barrage of distractions online.
+This happens all the time because of nonstop online distractions, something all good copywriters consider when mapping a funnel.
 A testimonial that focuses the prospect’s attention, even for a moment, increases the chance for further engagement.